khoeger/khoeger.github.io/_posts/2017-12-08-jekyll-supports-math.markdown

 {{ "{% endif "}}%}
 {% endhighlight %}

-(If you want to learn how I highlighted the liquid templating language above, see this [post](http://tesoriere.com/2010/08/25/liquid-code-in-a-liquid-template-with-jekyll/) or this markdown file.
+(If you want to learn how I highlighted the liquid templating language above, see this [post](http://tesoriere.com/2010/08/25/liquid-code-in-a-liquid-template-with-jekyll/) or the [markdown file](https://github.com/khoeger/khoeger.github.io/blob/master/_posts/2017-12-08-jekyll-supports-math.markdown) for this page.
 Lots of brackets and strangely placed quotation marks come into play.)

 Lastly, I added `mathjax: true` to the YAML of this post's markdown file, so that I can render mathematics for this article.